Frequently Asked Questions About the Charter Commission

 Q. What did the 2001-03 charter commission propose?

 A. An elected nine-member town council; an elected mayor who chairs the council, and an appointed manager for day-to-day administration.
-See the 2001 Charter Commission Final Report here.
+See the 2001 Charter Commission Final Report here and the proposed charter here

 Q. What are the opportunities for public comment?